 How can CBD be extracted?

 The purpose of CBD extraction is to create cannabinoids in a pure and highly concentrated form that are suitable for human consumption.
-CBD can be extracted from both hemp and marijuana plants, although it is most oftenly extracted from the stalks and stems of industrial hemp plants.
+CBD can be extracted from both hemp and cannabis plants, although it is most oftenly extracted from the stalks and stems of industrial hemp plants.

 The two most popular methods for extraction are ethanol and C02.
 C02 extraction involves filtering plants through a series of chambers that control temperature and pressure.
-This methods isolates cannabinoids at a 90 per cent efficiency by applying different temperatures and units to the hemp or marijuana plants.
+This methods isolates cannabinoids at a 90 per cent efficiency by applying different temperatures and units to the hemp or cannabis plants.

 The C02 extraction method requires extremely expensive equipment that use pressurized C02 (carbon dioxide) to pull the CBD from the plant.

 Ethanol extraction, however, can produce cannabis oil with up to 99 percent purity, meaning a higher quality end product.
-Ethanol extraction involves introducing the solvent ethanol to the hemp or marijuana plant in order to extract the cannabinoids.
+Ethanol extraction involves introducing the solvent ethanol to the hemp or cannabis plant in order to extract the cannabinoids.

 So, what’s the best equipment?